mpizenberg/static-site-zola/content/hire-me.md

 Very often unrealistic, but they have the advantage of setting a goal, a target for the perfect candidate.
 Let's try to do the same, in reverse!
-**Here are the traits of a company I would wholeheartedly work for.**.
+**Here are the traits of a company I would wholeheartedly work for**.

 Turning light into digital images thanks to camera sensors, manipulating 3D data and visualizing it in mixed reality,